REAP Conference 2021: Changing Time(s) For Agriculture

-At REAP this year we are featuring a new International Café, where delegates will be able to explore business opportunities in other markets.
+At REAP 2021 we are featuring a new International Café, where delegates will be able to explore business opportunities in other markets.

 With international missions, trade and business visits severely restricted, the REAP International Café will give organisations from around the world the chance to make connections, showcase capabilities and promote the opportunities available to investors, researchers and entrepreneurs.

 And conference visitors will be encouraged to attend the Café throughout the day, with regular calls to go to the ‘Departure Lounge’ to see and hear live presentations from each of our international delegations.

 If you’re keen to explore overseas opportunities, meet potential collaborators, or get a feel for tech and innovation in other markets, the International Café is the place for you at this year’s REAP Conference.